IHSSA State Debate Tournament

 Joie Otting Paradigm

 Hi, I'm Joie.
-I'm a sophomore at Agnes Scott College (Atlanta) majoring in philosophy.
+I'm a junior at Agnes Scott College (Atlanta) majoring in philosophy.
 I did primarily LD in high school, but I've also found varying levels of success in PF, World Schools, Policy, and Big Questions.